Robinsons Landing Marina

 Robinsons Landing Marina is located in Comanche County, Oklahoma within the continental United States.
-Lake Lawtonka provides the fresh water source for the waterfront marina situated in the north shoreline boundaries of the Lawtonka reservoir.
+Lake Lawtonka provides the fresh water source for the waterfront marina.
+The watercraft landing basin is situated on the north shoreline boundaries of the Lawtonka reservoir.

 The public marina borders the Wichita Mountains and Wichita Mountains Wildlife Refuge with the lofty neighbor of Mount Scott in the distance.
 The lake marina has a census-designated place or housing estate bearing north known as Lawtonka Acres.

 The Lawtonka recreation area and north shore marina are public property of the City of Lawton Lakes Division.